Gauriganj, India

-Gauriganj is a city, tehsil and administrative headquarters of Amethi district in Faizabad division, Uttar Pradesh, India.
-It is situated about 126 km from Lucknow, the capital of Uttar Pradesh.
-It is located in Eastern Uttar Pradesh.
-Before July 2010, Gauriganj was part of Sultanpur district and then taking Gauriganj, Amethi, Jais, Jagdispur and Salon, formed a new district called Chatrapati Sahuji Maharaj Nagar, later named Gauriganj and now Amethi.
+Gauriganj is a city, municipal corporation, tehsil and administrative headquarters of Amethi district in Ayodhya division, Uttar Pradesh, India.
+It is situated about 126 km from the state capital Lucknow.
+Before July 2010, it was part of Sultanpur district.
+After that Gauriganj, Amethi, Jais, Jagdispur and Salon formed a new district Chhatrapati Sahuji Maharaj Nagar, later named Gauriganj and now Amethi.
 Gauriganj is connected with State Highway 34 and National Highway 128.

 Etymology

-Gauriganj is named after goddess Gauri.
+Gauriganj is named after Gauri, a deity in Hinduism.

 History

 At the turn of the 20th century, Gauriganj was described as "a rising town, with a station on the Oudh and Rohilkhand Railway."
 It then technically consisted of two villages, Katra-Lalganj and Madhopur.
 The bazar was founded by Madho Singh, the Raja of Amethi (d.1891).
 Gauriganj then hosted a rising grain market and had a pound, police station, and post office, as well as an upper primary school, which had many students from both Gauriganj itself and the surrounding countryside; it had a small building, though, which was not big enough to accommodate the student body adequately.
 The town was then surrounded by several deep hollows.
 West of Katra-Lalganj were low-lying fields where only jarhan rice was grown.
 The population of Gauriganj as of 1901 was 2,543, including a large Bania community which was larger than any other town in the district except Sultanpur.
 There was a Muslim minority of 194, and the rest of the town's population was a mix of Ahirs, Kurmis, and Gadariyas, as well as some Pasis.